logo

 Week 18 Pregnancy Symptoms

-As you enter week 18, you may experience a range of physical and emotional changes.
+As you enter week 18, you may experience various physical and emotional changes.
 Some common symptoms include:

 Content Banner

-• Increased energy levels: Many women report feeling a surge of energy during the second trimester, often referred to as the "pregnancy glow."
+Many women report feeling a surge of energy during the second trimester, often called the "pregnancy glow."

-• Backaches: As your uterus expands and your centre of gravity shifts, you may experience some lower back pain or discomfort.
+As your uterus expands and your centre of gravity shifts, you may experience lower back pain or discomfort.

-• Swollen feet and hands: Fluid retention is common during pregnancy, causing swelling in the extremities.
+Fluid retention is common during pregnancy, causing swelling in the feet, ankles, hands and fingers.

-These symptoms can vary from woman to woman.
-If you experience pain or discomfort, do visit your doctor.
+These symptoms can vary.
+If you experience pain or discomfort, visit your doctor for the best guidance.

 Your Baby in Week 18

-At 18 weeks, your baby is growing steadily and making remarkable developmental strides.
+At 18 weeks, your baby grows steadily and makes remarkable developmental strides.
 Here's what's happening:

 Content Banner